stanfordnlp/CoreNLP/_pages/memory-time.md

 ### pos

 The POS tagger does support a `pos.maxlen` flag, but this should rarely be needed, since the POS tagger uses memory and time linearly with sentence length.
-The default `english-left3words-distsim.tagger` is much faster than the `english-bidirectional-distsim.tagger`.
+The default `english-left3words-distsim.tagger` is *much* faster than the `english-bidirectional-distsim.tagger`.
+(That is, about 10 times faster.)

 ### ner